sayangsep/sayangsep.github.io/personal/index.md

     <col width="60%">
     <col width="30%">
     <tr>
-        <td valign="center"><p style="font-family:'Arial'">I am a sports enthusiat.
+        <td valign="center"><p style="font-family:'Arial'">I am a sports enthusiast.
 In the evening you will probably<br> find me outside in the gym, or on the field.
 I am<br> also a frequent member and Vice President of<br> <a href="http://www.hopkinstkd.com/home/">Hopkins Taekwondo Club</a>.
         <td>

         	    <div class="slideshow-container" id="slideshow1">